 Rope Services Direct supplies a variety of anti-spin non rotating wire rope (also called rotation resistant wire-rope).
-All standard wire-rope has a tendency to develop torque and therefore prone to rotation, whereas non-rotating wire ropes are designed so that the wire-rope outer rotational force naturally counteracts the inner strands rotational force.
+All standard rope wire has a tendency to develop torque and therefore prone to rotation, whereas non-rotating wire ropes are designed so that the wire-rope outer rotational force naturally counteracts the inner strands rotational force.
 This is in the event that a rope is subjected to a load.

 Why use Non Rotating Wire Rope